BreretonCodez/CTP-Website/readme.md

 ## Database Issues

 If you are adding models you may need to migrate the database with the commands given in the previous database migration section.
-Alternateively you can delete you database file.
+Alternateively you can delete your database file.